 What will happen to the children's play area, ball court area and walkways?

 One of the key objectives of the project is to improve the quality of open space and public areas and we will use feedback from the consultation process to achieve this.
 We are hearing loud and clear that these local facilities are important to you, but the need for new homes is also extremely important.

 What will happen to the adjoining Meanwhile Gardens area?

 We are working with the Meanwhile Gardens Trust to ensure that the Edenham proposals align with and enhance connectivity to the Meanwhile Gardens areas adjacent to the site.
-We encourage you to share your views via our feedback form.
-Please visit our feedback form to share your views.

-What will happen to the graffiti wall?
+What will happen to the public art and graffiti walls?

 Will there be a loss of public open space?